Welcome to Year 6

 - Outdoor games or indoor PE:

-- 6B – Outdoor games: Tuesday, Indoor PE: Wednesday
+- 6B – Outdoor games: Monday, Indoor PE: Wednesday

-- 6Y – Outdoor games: Wednesday, Indoor PE: Tuesday
+- 6Y – Outdoor games: Wednesday, Indoor PE: Monday

 Please ensure your child has the correct kit in school on both days.

 Every day before lunch we have our Class Story Time and read a book together that the children have voted for as a class.

 Our current class reads:

 6Y are reading: Amari and the Night Brothers by B.B.
 Alston

 Here are 50 Recommended Reads for Year 6:

 Check out the 100 recommended books all children should have read before they leave Acacias!

 During Black History Month (October) this year, Year 6 have been looking at the work and